TJCAJ/memorycardgame/README.md

 ### **Technologies & Programs Used**

-- Balsamiq - used to produce wireframes
+- Figma - used to produce wireframes
 - GitHub - used to save and store all files for this website
 - Git - used for version control
 - Google Fonts - fonts were imported from here